 Tesla Hatchback: Price and availability

 Elon Musk confirmed that the car will cost $25,000.
 It’s unclear whether that is the full purchase price, or if that includes the “potential savings” discount Tesla advertises.
 While some could claim this is misleading, that figure supposedly takes federal incentives and gas savings into consideration — even if you have to hand over more money.

 In other words, the car could realistically cost more.
 Especially since Tesla has been raising price very regularly over the past year due to various supply chain issues.
 Elon Musk says these prices will not be going down unless inflation becomes more manageable, and rising costs means the $25K price tag could be in jeopardy.

-Apparently the automaker is more focussed on ramping up production of existing cars, like the production-challenged Model X, and the eventual launch of the Cybertruck.
+Apparently the automaker has been more focussed on ramping up production of existing cars, like the production-challenged Model X, and the eventual launch of the Cybertruck.
+Model X wait times have dropped significantly in the months since, and that hopefully frees up resources for other things.

 Musk later confirmed that 2023 would be the year the Cybertruck, Roadster and Tesla Semi truck will launch.
 Or at least, that's the plan if more supply chain delays don't get in the way.
-There's been no word on the $25k hatchback, and it's pretty likely that it's fallen victim to the Tesla curse.
-We wouldn't expect it to arrive before 2024, though it could easily turn up later than that.
+There's been no official word on the $25k hatchback, and it's pretty likely that it's fallen victim to the Tesla curse.
+In fact analysts have predicted the car won't be unveiled until sometime in 2024 — ready for production to begin in 2025.

 Tesla Hatchback: Performance and range speculation